ovgu-ailab/lgm2023/ass0.md

 use this as a loss function.
 Simplify as much as possible.
- Report on problems you run into, points where you felt stuck etc. Note that in practice we often make simplifying assumptions, such as setting the variance to a constant and only optimizing with regards to the mean in case of a Gaussian distribution.
+ Report on problems you run into, points where you felt stuck etc. Note that in practice we often make simplifying assumptions, such as setting the variance to a constant and only optimizing with regard to the mean in case of a Gaussian distribution.
 - Train your network.
 With `theta` as the output of the decoder, backpropagation automatically trains the _network parameters_ such that the _distribution parameters_